albar965/littlenavmap-manual/en/MENUS.md

 #### ![Open Flight Plan](../images/icons/fileopen.png "Open Flight Plan") Open Flight Plan {#open-flight-plan}

-Opens a FSX PLN, a FS9 PLN, a FSC PLN, a X-Plane FMS or a FLP flight plan file.
+Opens an FSX PLN, an FS9 PLN, an FSC PLN, an X-Plane FMS or an FLP flight plan file.
 The type of file is determined by content and not file extension.
 See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information.

 An opened flight plan file will be reloaded on start up \(reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab\).